Play and Creativity in Counseling Certificate Program:

 Is there a national credential for being a play therapist?
 Must I have this credential to state that I practice play therapy?

-The Association for Play Therapy does offer a Registered Play Therapist credential for licensed mental health professionals and outlines the requirements for obtaining this distinction on their website.
-The Play Therapy Certificate Program courses satisfy the 150 hours of Continuing Education and Outreach that is required.
-Once trained, practitioners may ethically practice play therapy without having the Registered Play Therapist credential.
+The Association for Play Therapy offers credentialing for play therapists who are licensed mental health professionals or school-based counselors and outlines the requirements for obtaining these distinctions on their website.
+Stetson University is an approved provider of continuing education by the Association for Play Therapy (APT Approved Provider 13-358).
+Once trained, practitioners may ethically practice play therapy without having the Registered Play Therapist or School-Based Registered Play Therapist credential.

 If I am already licensed, will the courses in this program also qualify for CEUs toward keeping my current license active?